wkolowski/Type-Theory-Wishlist/README.md

 Path-Unit (u1 u2 : Unit) : (u1 = u2) = Unit := refl

-// Also known as The Univalence Principle :)
+// Also known as the Univalence Principle :)
 Path-Type (A B : Type) : (A = B) = Equiv A B := refl

 // Not sure about this one, but maybe.